Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/1OOPS.md

 ### *Composition*
 * It is a type of aggregation where the child class's instance lifecycle is dependent on the parent class’s instance lifecycle.
+A stronger "whole-part" relationship where the part cannot exist without the whole.
+If the container object is destroyed, the contained objects are also destroyed.
+Example: A car "has" an engine, and if the car is destroyed, so is the engine.
 * Child cannot exist without parents.
 * WeeklySchedule is composed in Flight which means when Flight lifecycle ends, WeeklySchedule gets destroyed automatically.